 Due to Acqua alta in Autumn and Winter, there might be flooding due to high tide for a few hours.

 Be sure to check what the weather will be like so you can pack weather appropriate clothes.
 I also always carry a camera, portable power bank, and travel power adapters.

 Your costs can vary based on what you do and for how long.
-If you follow my vacation, you can spend 8 days viewing 7 cities for about $2,700.
+Take a look at my cheap Italy itinerary for how you can spend 8 days viewing 7 cities for about $2,700.

 Be sure to read my guide on finding cheap tickets.
 I’ve found round-trip flights from $341 to $741 in various cities throughout the U.S. in February and March 2020.

 The cheapest time to travel is from September to March.
 I prefer to travel in September, early October, and March to avoid the colder weather.

 Prices can be as little as a couple of euros to much much more.
 It varies based on the distance traveled, if you make connections or not, and how fast the train goes (high-speed trains cost more).